Blog/News/Immigration/Legal Avenues

 2. The Department of Homeland Security recently updated its policy manual with clarifying guidance on how certain individuals with advanced degrees in STEM fields and entrepreneurs can qualify for national interest waivers, which waive the job offer requirement and allow individuals to sponsor themselves for green cards.
 While this does expand access to green card pathways for some STEM graduates, the definition of STEM is limited (notably not including health sciences and other healthcare related fields), and are only granted on a case-by-case basis, requiring substantial evidence from the applicant.

-3. This could also establish a path to lawful status for certain immigrants, like DACA recipients, who have grown up in the U.S. but are otherwise prohibited from adjusting status.
+3. This could also establish a path to lawful status for certain immigrants, like DACA recipients, who have grown up and pursued higher education in the U.S. but are otherwise prohibited from adjusting status.

 4. For example, Canada offers a postgraduate work permit for international student graduates that can be easily transitioned into permanent residency.
 Similarly, Australia and the U.K. offer many pathways for international student graduates to stay and work.

-6. The Biden Administration has recently announced updated policy guidance for adjudication of O-1A nonimmigrant visas and national interest waivers for green cards on behalf of certain STEM professionals, both of which are also potential avenues for foreign-born entrepreneurs.
+6. The Biden administration updated the policy guidance for adjudication of O-1A nonimmigrant visas and national interest waivers for green cards on behalf of certain STEM professionals, both of which are also potential avenues for foreign-born entrepreneurs.
 Again, these avenues are still limited and not sufficient to function as a dedicated pathway for entrepreneurs.

-7. International Entrepreneur Parole only offers limited parole for foreign-born founders,having narrow requirements and does not offer a direct pathway to a green card.
-Congresswoman Lofgren has introduced the LIKE Act, which closely matches the contours of the International Entrepreneur Rule but does provide a pathway to permanent residency.
-This legislation was also included in the House-passed version of the America COMPETES Act H.R.
+7. The existing Entrepreneur Parole Program only offers limited parole for foreign-born founders, having narrow requirements and does not offer a direct pathway to a green card.
+The LIKE Act was legislation introduced in the 118th Congress that closely matched the contours of the Entrepreneur Parole Program but does provide a pathway to permanent residency.
+This legislation was also included in the House-passed version of the America COMPETES Act (H.R.
 4521), but did not survive to the final version of the bill.

 Tell the world; share this article via...